javier-jaime/SynthAI/README.md

 ![SynthAI](images/SynthAI.png)

-And building the Semantic Layer for Knowledge Graphs on Neo4j.
+And extracting context to build a Semantic Layer for Knowledge Graphs on Neo4j.

 Next Step: To make it Collaborative for a Company.